We Help Organizations Tell A Different Story: Their Story

 Amidst a period of high growth and numerous acquisitions, Central Ohio Primary Care was seeking a unifying message and help establishing their core values.
 With 70+ independent practices across the region, COPC needed a story that motivated employees, allowed for customization by practices and captured their breadth of care.

-The program was presented to physician-owners and then launched to all employee through a companywide internal communications campaign that included a brand book, office visits, culture videos, an intranet landing page, a physician/manager communication toolkit, office signage and a grassroots employee engagement campaign.
+The program was presented to physician-owners and then launched to all employee through a companywide internal communications campaign and individual office visits.
+The program included a brand book, talking points, culture videos, an intranet landing page, a physician/manager communication toolkit, office signage and a grassroots employee engagement campaign.